-The United Nations Kenya Local Expatriate Spouse Association was launched in September 2004 by the Kenya United Nations Country Team, following recommendations of the UNDG Joint Guidance Note on Employment of Expatriate Spouses.
+The United Nations Kenya Local Expatriate Spouse Association (UNKLESA) was launched in September 2004 by the Kenya United Nations Country Team, following recommendations of the UNDG Joint Guidance Note on Employment of Expatriate Spouses.
 The association is part of an international network of UN Local Expatriate Spouse Associations (UNLESA) around the world.

 The UNDG Joint Guidance Note was produced to address the growing concern of the lack of facilities for the employment of UN expatriate spouses and partners.
 The spouse employment issue translates into a serious hindrance to the UN system’s ability to recruit and retain the highest qualified specialists for assignments, especially women.
 Hence the programme focuses on permitting and encouraging the employment of UN expatriate spouses and partners and helping organisations take advantage of the pool of skills that is often readily available thought well-qualified spouses and partners.

 Dual Career and Staff Mobility is a programme supported by the UN system and partnering organizations.
 The aim is to assist globally mobile families adapt to new duty stations and to help expatriate spouses/partners find jobs and maintain their professional careers.